hybridly/hybridly/docs/configuration/vite.md

 ## Icons

-`unplugin-icons` is iuncluded to provide Iconify and custom icons support.
+`unplugin-icons` is included to provide Iconify and custom icons support.

 It may be disabled by setting `icons` to `false`, or you may adjust its configuration if needed: